 Currency and Commodity Trading has been a defining thread in Professor Steve H. Hanke's career.
-From hedging egg shipments on the Chicago Mercantile Exchange as a teenager in Iowa farm country to predicting the 1986 oil crash and leading the world's best-performing emerging market fund, his work bridges academic economics and hands-on market expertise.
+From hedging eggs on the Chicago Mercantile Exchange before he was a teenager in Iowa farm country to predicting the OPEC crash of 1986 and the collapse of oil to below $10/bbl and leading the world's best-performing emerging market fund, Toronto Trust Argentina in Buenos Aires (1995), his work bridges academic economics and hands-on market expertise.

 Early Exposure to Commodity Trading

-Professor Hanke grew up in Atlantic, Iowa — the heart of American farm country, where commodity markets were not abstract concepts but lived realities.
+Professor Hanke grew up in Atlantic, Iowa — the hub of Southwest Iowa, and the heart of American farm country, where commodity markets were not abstract concepts but realities.
 Grain elevators, livestock auctions, and the rhythms of agricultural cycles shaped his earliest economic intuitions.

-As a teenager, he helped his grandfather by selling egg forwards on the Chicago Mercantile Exchange, hedging the price risk on shipments before they arrived at market.
-This was not theoretical; it was applied economics at the most practical level.
+As a teenager, he helped his grandfather by selling eggs forward on the Chicago Mercantile Exchange, hedging the price risk while eggs were in storage prior to shipment.
+This was not theoretical; it was applied economics.

-At age 14, Hanke opened his own trading account and began trading soybeans — making him one of the youngest independent commodity traders of his era.
+At age 14, Hanke opened his own trading account and began trading soybeans.

 Academic Foundations

-Hanke's academic career built a rigorous foundation in commodity economics.
-He began teaching mineral and petroleum economics at the Colorado School of Mines (from 1966, age 24) before joining Johns Hopkins University.
-His courses at Hopkins blended applied economics with hands-on lessons in commodity and currency markets, and by 2017 were recognized as a "gateway to Wall Street" for Hopkins students.
+Hanke's academic career built a rigorous foundation in natural resource economics.
+He taught the first courses offered in mineral and petroleum economics at the Colorado School of Mines, the world’s top mining school (from 1966, age 24), before joining the Johns Hopkins University.
+His courses at Hopkins blended applied economics with hands-on lessons in commodity and currency markets.
+His courses immediately generated waiting lists and were recognized internationally.
+In 2017, Hanke’s course Applied Economics & Finance was dubbed by Bloomberg as the "gateway to Wall Street" for Hopkins students.

 Friedberg Mercantile Group

-Publication: Commodity and Currency Comments — Friedberg's flagship market letter, which Hanke edited and contributed to throughout his tenure
+Publication: Commodity and Currency Comments — Friedberg's flagship market letter, which Hanke contributed to throughout his tenure

 Current role: Chairman Emeritus, Friedberg Mercantile Group Inc., Toronto

-After publishing work on business cycles, Hanke joined the Friedberg Mercantile Group in Toronto as Chief Economist, while continuing his professorship at Johns Hopkins.
+After publishing works on Austrian business cycle theory, Hanke joined the Friedberg Mercantile Group in Toronto, founded by Dr. Albert Friedberg, as Chief Economist, while continuing his professorship at Johns Hopkins.
 Friedberg is one of Canada's premier commodity trading and investment firms.

-His most celebrated call at Friedberg came in 1985, when he analyzed OPEC's internal dynamics and predicted that crude oil would drop below $10 per barrel.
+One of his most celebrated calls at Friedberg came in 1985, when he analyzed OPEC's internal dynamics and predicted that OPEC would collapse and crude oil would drop below $10 per barrel.
 Friedberg built large short positions in crude oil and gas oil based on this analysis.
-The prediction was fully vindicated when oil crashed below $10/barrel in 1986 — one of the most accurate macroeconomic commodity forecasts of the decade.
+The prediction was fully vindicated when oil crashed below $10/barrel in 1986 — one of the most accurate commodity forecasts of the decade.

 Hanke also built short positions in Middle Eastern currencies linked to oil revenues, further compounding the trade's success.